 When covid finally brought down the curtain on working in person in East Africa for a while, I combined my fulltime NHS role on the medical wards with the provision of remote education for health care professionals in Africa.
 Difficult though life was for everyone with the lockdown rules, my empty evenings were filled with preparing and sharing educational ideas and experiences at home and abroad.
 The rapid adoption of telemedicine using platforms like Zoom and Teams accelerated the ease with which virtual meetings could be held across the world.
 I delivered talks to many East African, Asian, and South American countries during 2020 and 2021, as well as to several domestic organisations and we covered a range of topics from interstitial lung diseases to chronic pain management.
 I was also asked to work with a couple of international global health charities to share knowledge and contacts in East Africa, and to provide medical support for organisations who care for refugees trapped in Immigration and Detention centres, all of which had to be done online.

-In June I was invited to Zanzibar to assist with developing rheumatological services there.
+In June 2022 I was invited to Zanzibar to assist with developing rheumatological services there.
 I spent the days teaching and undertaking outpatient and inpatient consultations of complex cases, and the evenings helping prepare a report for the Health Ministry.
 We defined the priorities in developing and delivering care for those with rheumatic disease among the 2.5 million people living on the islands off Tanzania.
 We proposed a timeline for service development which we costed and received assurances from the health minister that he would implement these.
-I’ve been asked to return on a regular basis to continue work next year and we now hold monthly case-based discussions online.
+I’ve been asked to return on a regular basis to continue work each year and we now hold monthly case-based discussions online.

 Over the last few years, we have been able to develop links across five countries in East Africa, facilitating the development of much needed clinical services for communities who had very little access to medical care.
 In Tanzania we have shown that non-communicable disease (NCD) accounts for the great majority of inpatient medical admissions and that rheumatic disease is one of the commonest disorders within the community.
 These data were supported by the finding that 25% of our 1,089 clinical consultations in Zambia and Kenya related to musculoskeletal disease.
 In Tanzania, our NIHR project work revealed a prevalence of MSK disorders of 3.4% of adults in villages around Kilimanjaro, while children were affected far less frequently.
-Further publications defining the nature of these disorders and the need to address their medical and socio-economic consequences will follow soon.
+Further publications defining the nature of these disorders and the need to address their medical and socio-economic consequences have followed.
 Other initiatives have included working with the Departments of Psychology at both KCMC and UK universities to recognise and address the growing burden of mental health issues among young people both home and abroad.
-Our further research projects with academic centres will build on physical, psychological, and socio-economic aspects of illness in Africa, but formal academic output is not the only important measure of our success.
+Our further research projects with academic centres build on physical, psychological, and socio-economic aspects of illness in Africa, but formal academic output is not the only important measure of our success.

-Clinical service development must continue apace and our work in East Africa is supporting this by training local health care workers and empowering them to lead the way in promoting future health care provision.
+Clinical service development has continued apace and our work in East Africa is supporting this by training local health care workers and empowering them to lead the way in promoting future health care provision.
 This has incorporated the teaching and training of African students and staff at all levels across several countries, while also recognising the importance of ensuring both political and economic support for these initiatives.
 The infrastructure around health care provision in these countries has traditionally focused on preventing and treating infectious disease, so education around the detection, diagnosis, and management of NCDs at all levels is an essential element in this process and requires significant investment.
 Given the worldwide economic situation, external investment in promoting the health of developing countries is unlikely to increase soon, so ongoing input from non-government organisations, charities and motivated individuals remains essential.

-As a further aid to teaching, and in acknowledgement of the limited use of darker skinned people in medical publications and illustrations, we are working on producing a video on examination of the musculoskeletal system in Africans by Africans.
+As a further aid to teaching, and in acknowledgement of the limited use of darker skinned people in medical publications and illustrations, we have produced a video on examination of the musculoskeletal system in Africans by Africans.
 In addition, we have commenced an illustrated collection of clinical cases of rhematic diseases in Africans, all with appropriate consent.
 Our work has continued to involve liaison with colleagues from around Europe, despite the UK’s political position, and our clinical teaching has encompassed students from all around the world.
 Links between students and doctors from the UK and Tanzania have been forged and it is to be hoped that these bonds continue to strengthen over the next decade when great progress can be envisaged.

 I have undertaken a significant amount of clinical research over the last few years and list below some of my recent publications.
 These papers cross traditional borders, reflecting my broad interests in the overlap between humanitarian and medical support, mental and physical wellbeing, lung and joint disorders.
 In addition to investing significant time into my academic and teaching roles at several UK and African Universities, I spend 6 sessions each week doing NHS work in Cleveland and North Yorkshire to develop clinical services, leading development in pain management and lung disease therapy.
 The income generated from these activities helps to fund our continuing efforts in East Africa.
 I feel very privileged and fulfilled in undertaking these roles.